-When a product does not meet NICE's cost-effectiveness criteria, NICE may still give a positive recommendation subject to an agreed Patient Access Scheme.
+When a product does not meet NICE's cost-effectiveness criteria, NICE may still give it a positive recommendation if the drug's supplier alters its commercial proposition through an agreed Patient Access Scheme.
 These are formal pricing agreements, provided for under the Voluntary Scheme (see section, "How are drug prices set?
-What is the relationship between pricing and reimbursement?", below) between a supplier and NHS England that make a product more affordable (e.g., by way of a price discount, rebates, free-stock or outcome-based pricing).
+What is the relationship between pricing and reimbursement?", below) between a supplier and the NHS that make a product more affordable (e.g., by way of a price discount, rebates, free-stock or outcome-based pricing).
 The commercial details are usually kept confidential.
-NICE's Patient Access Scheme Liaison Unit advises NHS England on the feasibility of any proposed scheme.
+NICE's Patient Access Scheme Liaison Unit advises the NHS on the feasibility of any proposed scheme.